coderefinery/coderefinery.org/content/privacy-policy.md

   - After anonymization and summarizing, to report statistics on our website and in reports delivered to fiscal sponsors and contributing partners.
 - "notify-me" subscription form to receive notification of upcoming workshops and events.
   - To send notification about upcoming workshops and events that the user registered as interested.
 - Email inquiry sent to support@coderefinery.org.
   - To answer the inquiry.
 - Usage report of Online video conference system showing attendance information (participant name, email address (if any), and time of entry and exit of the online event).
 - Attendance sheet we ask for participants in a in-person event to fill out.
   - To compare with the information provided upon sign-up for workshops.
   - To issue a certificate upon user's request.

-Information you provide in our Online community spaces are visible and accessible according to each service's Privacy Policy.
+Information you provide in our Online community spaces are visible and accessible according to each service's privacy policy.
 Please note that your information may be visible to other users in the Online community spaces than CodeRefinery team members.
 We use your information within each Online community space for communication purpose in a reasonable and respectful